LightFiLimited/lf-documentation/docs/sensors/01_install.md

 #### 9 - Provisioning
 The BASE sensor is now being provisioned.
 Please do not unplug the BASE sensor from the computer (or internet) until the web page says that the setup has been completed.
 The BASE sensor will then reboot.

+The sensor is now provisioned and should be visible on the LightFi portal.
-Please allow up to 5 minutes for the BASE sensor to appear on the LightFi Portal and 10 minutes for the first data to arrive.
+(Please allow up to 5 minutes for the BASE sensor to appear on the LightFi Portal and 10 minutes for the first data to arrive.)

 ## Installing Sub-sensors